danielaaaag9/D/README.md

 ### History

-* Instagram provide a published API, but it doesn't include many features.
+* Instagram provides a published API, but it doesn't include many features.

 * There's a PHP project [Instagram-API](https://github.com/mgp25/Instagram-API) to reverse-engineer the interface used by the Instagram App on your phone.
 It is a useful resource, and a result of careful work.
-Changes to the API may take time to be reflected here.

 * There's an initial Python port of that project, [LevPasha/Instagram-API-python](https://github.com/LevPasha/Instagram-API-python).
-It doesn't have a complete set of end-points, and changes to the PHP version may take time to be reflected here.
+It doesn't have a complete set of "endpoints" (Instagram methods).

 * This is a fork of that project.
 This is an attempt to improve it in several areas including: